matryer/moq/README.md

 ```
 moq [flags] source-dir interface [interface2 [interface3 [...]]]
   -fmt string
-	go pretty-printer: gofmt (default) or goimports
+    	go pretty-printer: gofmt, goimports or noop (default gofmt)
   -out string
     	output file (default stdout)
   -pkg string
     	package name (default will infer)
   -stub
     	return zero values when no mock implementation is provided, do not panic
 Specifying an alias for the mock is also supported with the format 'interface:alias'
 Ex: moq -pkg different .
 MyInterface:MyMock
 ```